 2. Wet wipes and hand sanitizer

 It’s always helpful to keep some tissue in the glove compartment, but on a road trip, it can also be used as toilet paper for an unexpected “emergency”.

 4. Cell phone

 Not many of us will forget to bring one, but use it to download handy travel apps and maps.
 Need ideas?
 Check out some of our favorite Best Trip Planning Apps.

 5. Portable charger and cords

-Most cars have the ability to charge devices, but just in case, I like to bring along a portable charger and plenty of cords.
+Most cars have the ability to charge devices, but just in case, I like to bring along a portable phone charger and plenty of cords.
 We also bring a car adapter with dual USB ports so multiple people can charge at once.

 What would a road trip be without a few movies to pass the time?
 Choose your favorite DVDs and bring them along, or check out some from a Redbox and you can return them along the way.